EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 ## LLM Fine-tuning Tutorials

-For Fine-tuning I found these videos quite enjoyable, and straight to the point, however I could not produce a working model, it is possible that the notebooks were outdated and probably my inexperience made it impossible to get it.
+For Fine-tuning I found these videos quite enjoyable, short and straight to the point, however I could not produce a working model, it is possible that the notebooks were outdated and probably my inexperience make me fail.

-This is a good introduction but does not share the notebook, although I was able to find it on Google Colab, I put the link in the next section.
+This is a good introduction but does not share the jupyter notebook, although I was able to find it on Google Colab.
+I put the link in the next section.

 {{< youtube "pxhkDaKzBaY" >}}

-He is a bit more specific and also gets right to the point.
+He is a bit more specific and concise.

 {{< youtube "Q9zv369Ggfk" >}}

 {{<ad>}}

+Now you know the overall process, where can I find some template for fine-tuning?

 ## Notebooks for LLM fine-tuning.